fern-pl/fnc/spec/grammar.md

 `variable is type`

-Types and variables may be compared to a type using `is` to evaluate if they are of the same type.
+Types and variables may be compared to a type using `is` to evaluate if they are of the same type, this may also be used for comparing a variable to a tagged to see what it contains.

 Types have a minimum size of 1 byte, but it is a comptime error to use a type with no members to declare a variable. (see [Fields and Variables](grammar.md#fields-and-variables))